EarthHydra/medical-chatbot/README.md

-# 💜 SafeSpace — Trauma-Informed AI Support Chatbot
+# 🌿 Nayi Disha — Trauma-Informed AI Support Chatbot

 A compassionate AI chatbot designed to provide a safe, low-barrier entry point for women and children who have experienced abuse.
 SafeSpace listens with empathy, validates feelings, and provides real-time trauma categorization to help understand the nature of the situation.

-> ⚠️ **Disclaimer:** SafeSpace is an AI support tool and does **not** replace professional counseling, therapy, or legal advice.
+> ⚠️ **Disclaimer:** Nayi Disha is an AI support tool and does **not** replace professional counseling, therapy, or legal advice.
 If you are in danger, please contact emergency services immediately.

 ## 🌟 Features